 Sit in a normal chair and slowly straighten first one leg parallel to the ground.
 Lower it, and now straighten the other knee.

 If the low back pain is increased more by raising the opposite leg, then you may have a medial disc injury.

 Say for example you turned the mattress on your bed and developed sharp stabs of pain in the right lower back.
 If, whilst doing the Flip Test, raising the left leg hurts more than the right, you may have a medial disc bulge.
 For more details: Slump Test for sciatica ...

-are very slow to figure things out.
-I'm one of them.
+Some chiropractors are very slow to figure things out.
+I'm one of

 For twenty-five years I've used my faithful pelvic bench for adjusting the lower back and pelvis.
 Then I went to Holland for seven years, but when I returned to semi retirement in this my new clinic, I couldn't get releases, or not nearly as easily.
 But why...?
 The same bench, the same joints, the same hands...

 Eventually the penny dropped, after more than two whole years, I confess.
 In my previous clinic, old faithful stood on a sprung wooden floor.
 Here, under that wood laminate is solid concrete.
 It doesn't give at all.

 The solution?
 A derelect pair of slip slops from which the thongs had perished.